PulkitArora-developer/StockEquityX---Your-Financial-Analyst-Agent/README.md

-# 📈 StockequityX - Your Financial Analyst Agent
+# 📈 StockEquityX - Your Financial Analyst Agent

 A comprehensive AI-powered financial analysis system that provides intelligent stock market insights, sentiment analysis, and investment recommendations using AWS Bedrock AgentCore and multi-agent architecture.